Ouranosinc/Magpie/CONTRIBUTING.rst

 Provide utilities
 ~~~~~~~~~~~~~~~~~

-If you made a convenient utility or tool that works conjointly with `Magpie` in other to provide useful features or
+If you made a convenient CLI utility or tool that works conjointly with `Magpie` in other to provide useful features
-simply provide ease-of-life, don't hesitate to open a PR referring to it in the documentation `contrib_utilities`_.
+or simply provide ease-of-life, don't hesitate to open a PR referring to it in the documentation |contrib_utilities|_.
 We love sharing and avoiding to rewrite stuff.

 Get Started!